lolgear/lolgear.github.io/_posts/2017-10-09-The-build-system-still-could-hurt-you.md

 * Framework and its test target in one workspace

-Well, first step to go back is to combine framework target and test target.
+Well, first step to go back is union of framework target and test target.
 Sure, it is nice setup but it doesn't solve many problems.
-One problem that you will have only one `Podfile` to manage both framework and test targets.
+One problem that it solves is [**Problem #1**][1].
+It will have only one `Podfile` to manage both framework and test target for this framework.

 Nice, but it is all.